broadinstitute/wfl/docs/md/modules-sg.md

 - `clio-bam-record.json`
 - `cromwell-metadata.json`

-`clio-bam-record.json` is just a JSON file containing the BAM record submitted to Clio for the workflow output files.
+`clio-bam-record.json` is a JSON file containing the BAM record submitted to Clio for the workflow output files.